-It was the summer before my eighth grade year.
+The Perm Incident happened the summer before my eighth grade year.
 I was ready for a big change.
-My mom had just started letting me wear blue mascara, I got a second hole pierced in my ear, and I got to get my nails done at the beauty school (they looked like 4th street hooker nails.
+My mom had just started letting me wear blue mascara, I got a second hole pierced in my ear, and I got to get my nails done at the beauty school (they looked like 4th Street hooker nails.
 That was the first and last time I got to have tips.
 My mom was appalled).

 One of the stipulations of our perms was that we had to get them done by my best friend’s mom’s hairdresser, because she “knew what she was doing”.
 She was also in her 60’s and had a preference for the Curly Sue look.

 When she went for my bangs, I thought it was odd, but I was 12.
 I was basically clueless.
 As she freed my friend’s blond locks from the curlers, they were tight spirals.
 My heart stopped.
 I secretly prayed she had only messed up her hair, not mine too.
 As her hair air-dried while my hair was finishing, she looked more Pollyanna than Delia’s model.

 After the 99th curler was finally removed and my hair had time to air dry a bit, I was turned around in the chair, to face the mirror.
 In that one second, I knew my chance at ever being remotely cool and stylish was over.
 Glancing at my poodle friend, I could see she had the same dreadful realization.
 Our genius idea to get a perm from a woman who specialized in blue hair and tight finger curls, sealed our middle school fate.
 I looked like a mix between Bob Ross and my cocker spaniel mutt, Buttons.
 It was not the look I was going for.
 It was terrible.